BargonMods/FS22_WoodHarvesterControls/README.md

 **Translations**

-It is currently only in English.
+It is currently in English, German, Swedish, Norwegian, Finnish and Spanish.

 If you want to contribute with a translation contact me through my [Discord Server](https://discord.com/invite/BhaYevpxjg).